How To Choose a Mortgage Broker: The Essential 2023 Guide

-In return for that fee, the broker will provide the mortgage applicant with expert advice, which can be particularly useful if the applicant has special circumstances that require specialist advice that a standard lender would be unable to provide.
+In return for that fee, the broker will provide the mortgage applicant with expert advice.
+This can be particularly useful if the applicant has special circumstances that require specific advice that a standard lender would be not be able to provide.

-A mortgage broker will usually be able to access a larger selection of different mortgage deals than a mortgage borrower would be able to find without their help.
+A mortgage broker will usually be able to access a wider selection of mortgage deals than you would be able to find online yourself.

-The mortgage broker will also have a really in-depth knowledge of the mortgage market, meaning that they can quickly identify suitable deals, saving the applicant a great deal of time trying to research the deals and speak to different lenders.
+Mortgage brokers have in-depth knowledge of the mortgage market, meaning that they can quickly identify suitable deals and save the applicant a great deal of time researching and speaking to different lenders.